 Based on my research, here are what I consider to be the 12 most difficult to visit.
 You will notice that they all share something in common: with one exception, they are remote, mostly uninhabited islands.
 That means you usually can’t fly or drive to most of them.
 You have to take an expensive and usually infrequently offered boat trip.

-I have personally only been to 2 of the places on this list and I don’t know of many people who have been to the others ones.
+I have personally only been to 2 of the places on this list and I don’t know of many people who have been to the other ones.
 If you have visited any of these locations, please tell me your story in the comments.

 #12 SGang Gwaay – Canada

 SGang Gwaay is located at the southernmost part of Gwaii Haanas National Park in the Haida Gwaii Islands in British Columbia.
 It is a former Haida village and contains some of the oldest standing totem poles in the world.
 To get there you first have to get to Haida Gwaii, which while not that difficult, is pretty far out of the way for most people.
 Then you need to get on a boat which will probably take you 2 days of travel to get there.
 The most common option is to travel in an open zodiac, which is how I got there.
-There is a float plane option, but that is going to cost you even more money.
+There is a floatplane option, but that is going to cost you even more money.

 It is likely that this World Heritage Site will be expanded in the near future to include all of Gwaii Haanas National Park.
 The totem poles are decaying at a rapid rate and probably won’t be there in another 20 years.
 If/when they expand the boundary of the site, I’d remove it from this list.
 Until then, your most likely bet is four days round trip in a zodiac.

 #11 Aldabra Atoll – Seychelles